 The Council may also consider changes to LAGC IFQ possession limits.
-This may include changes to open and access area trip limits in, or aggregate landings limits (e.g. weekly limit).
+This may include changes to open and access area trip limits, or aggregate landings limits (e.g. weekly limit).
+Amendment 21 may also include measures that would allow Limited Access vessels that qualified for LAGC IFQ to permanently or temporarily transfer quota to LAGC IFQ vessels only.
 The Council may also consider accompanying measures that aim to achieve its vision for the LAGC component.